philsinatra/IDM232/instructor_materials/IDM232-02-variables.md

 ## Constants

 ^ Everything we've covered today has focused on variables.
 It's fitting that we end with constants, which is the opposite of a variable.
 A variable can change or vary, a constant can't change.
 It remains constantly set at the same value.
 Constants are going to be recognizable on PHP because they're always written in all capital letters and there's no dollar sign in front of them.
 They're also going to differ from variables in another way.
 The only way to set a value for constant is to use a function.
 The define function.
-You can't just use the equal sign to assign a value.
-Like you can with variable.
+You can't just use the equal sign to assign a value, like you can with variable.

 ---